 The most common forms of VOCs that people are at risk for indoors are Acetone, Benzene and Formaldehyde.
 Using cleaning products and aerosol fragrances, burning fuels like kerosene and coal, using solvents and paints, and applying wood preservatives are some of the most common ways that VOCs get released into the air.

 Additionally, many types of furniture and building materials are formed with products that have high VOC counts, and over time these chemicals are slowly released into the air that you breathe.
+We recently published a guide on air purifier for baby reviews that references this same issue.
+Many people paint and add new furniture to a nursery when expecting a baby and this can lead to the room being unsafe for the child be in.

 If you’re exposed to large quantities of Formaldehyde or Benzene, they can cause cancer.
 They’re ranked as human carcinogens in a report published by the National Toxicology Program.
 Exposure to VOCs in small amounts can cause respiratory irritation, dizziness, fatigue, and memory impairment.